openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Self-Issued OpenID Connect Provider and External Claims

-This example shows how a Self-Issued OpenID Connect Provider (SIOP) may include Verified Claims obtained from different external Claim sources into a ID Token.
+This example shows how a Self-Issued OpenID Connect Provider (SIOP) can include Verified Claims obtained from different external Claim sources into a ID Token.

 <{{examples/response/siop_aggregated_and_distributed_claims.json}}